-Mix the amount of drying medium you need by mixing one part borax with two parts cornmeal or rolled oats.
+Mix the amount of drying medium you need by combining one part borax with two parts cornmeal or rolled oats.
 Place about one inch of the mixture evenly in the bottom of the box.

 There are two ways to place the flowers in the mixture: face up or horizontally.
 You will want to do face up for flat flowers like zinnias, Queen Anne's Lace, and even daffodils.
 Cut the stems around one-and-a-half inches long.
 Insert the stems into the bottom layer of the borax mixture.
 Place the flowers in the box at least two inches apart.
 Do not crowd the individual blossoms.
 Slowly cover the blooms with more of the drying medium.
 Sprinkle it in gently so that the flowers are not crushed.
 Cover the flowers completely.

 Follow the same steps for horizontal placement.
 Just remember, you will need a deeper box so the thicker blossom head can be completely covered.
 Add the borax mixture in thin layers so that it reaches all the surfaces of each petal.

 Remove the flowers from the box when dry.
 Gently brush or blow away the borax mixture that may cling to the petals.
 Use the dried flowers for crafts or home decorations.

 The remaining borax mixture can be reused.
 If it feels damp, it can be spread on a baking sheet and warmed in a 150 degree F. oven for 30 minutes to dry.
-If you don't plan to use it again right away, pour into an air tight container and label until the next use.
+If you don't plan to use it again right away, pour into an airtight container and label until you are ready to use it again.